BigDataMiningUnipi/FuzzyDecisionTreeSpark/README.md

 - **categoricalFeaturesInfo** (default value *Empty map*): a map that contains for each categorical feature (identified by its index) the number of categorical values.
 Similar to the labels if a categorical features contains *L* possible values, it can take values {*0*, ..., *L - 1*}
 - **thresholdsFeatureInfo** (default value *Empty map*): a map that contains for each continuous feature (identified by its index) a list of cores of each triangular fuzzy set (FDTs will create a string triangular fuzzy partition from such lists)
 - **minInstancesPerNode** (default value *1*): a *int* to store the minimum number of examples that each leaf must contain
+- **minFuzzyInstancesPerNode** (default value *0*): a *double* to store the minimum node fuzzy cardinality to be inspected in the stop condition.
+Indeed, *node fuzzy cardinality* is computed as the sum of the membership degrees of all points in the dataset from the root to the node
 - **minImpurityRatioPerNode** (default value *0*): a *double* to store the minimum ratio thresholds of impurity that must be true in each node
 - **infoGain** (default value *0.00001*): a *double* to store the minimum information gain threshold that must be true in each node (If not true the node is not split).
 - **subsamplingRate** (default value *1*): a double to store the ratio of subsampling (if 1 all dataset is considered)